-One of the most difficult part for French learners is using articles in French.
+One of the difficult parts for beginner French learners is using articles in French.
 When to use them?
 Which one to use?
-A feminine or male article?
-These are the kind of questions that are often asked and that keep coming when dealing with French learners.
+A definite article, indefinite or partitive article?
+A feminine or masculine article?
+These are the kind of questions that are often asked and that keep coming when dealing with French grammar.
+Luckily there are lots of resources like this where you can learn French grammar online for free.

 In this post, I’ll explain the different types of articles used in French, and when to use them with examples.
-At the end, you’ll find some exercises to practice what you would have learnt.
+In the end, you’ll find some exercises to practice what you would have learned.

 Let’s start by defining an article.